-A rapper lands a million-dollar contract with the biggest label—everything is set for his ‘American Dream’, but he throws it away by sleeping with his band-mate’s sister.
+A rapper lands a million-dollar contract with the biggest label—everything is set for his ‘American Dream’, but he throws it away by betraying his bandmate.
 He falls into a pit of sorrow, sells and uses drugs, and lives a dissolute life that repeatedly lands him in jail.
 Then, after a 10-year hiatus he re-appears as a Christian minister and rapper and tries to live a righteous life.
 This is the story of a promising artist with talent beyond his years, of giving into temptation, and of a man’s attempt at redemption and a musical comeback.

 About The Artist